aakordas/creature_manager/README.md

     go get -u github.com/aakordas/creature_manager

-The dependencies are, currently, GorillaMux and MongoDB.
+The dependencies are, currently, GorillaMux, MongoDB and gofight, for testing.

 ## Documentation